vineetgoyal01/ETL_Project_Team_4/README.md

 2. Once this transformation is complete, the csv of the LGA demographics is exported at the end.

 ## SQL document
-1. This is just a csv table in a SQL database showing the LGA, Suburb, Occupation data and median price
+1. This is just a csv table in a SQL database showing the LGA, Suburb, Adult Population data and median price